TrueshotBarrage/oscrabbl/INSTALL.md

 ## Easy installation:

 Ah, you are missing out my friend!
 Though many stories and testimonials can be shared to show off [the best programming language ever,](https://ocaml.org/) we understand if you would rather skip the mundane and cut to the chase of playing OScrabbl!
 Simply head over to the [releases](https://github.com/TrueshotBarrage/oscrabbl/releases) section and download the latest release to play.
 We have included a bash script executable that can be double clicked to launch the game.
+(Alternatively, just run the game in the command line by `cd`ing into your source directory and typing `./main.native`.)